 EMBARGOED FOR RELEASE: 11 A.M.
 (ET) TUESDAY, SEPTEMBER 8, 2015

 Editor’s Note: The authors have completed and submitted the ICMJE Form for Disclosure of Potential Conflicts of Interest.
-Dr. Herman reported receiving personal fees and other from Merck Sharp & Dahme and Lexicon Pharmaceuticals; and personal fees from Profil Institute for Clinical Research.
+Dr. Fairbanks reported receiving grant support from the Agency for Healthcare Research and Quality.
 No other disclosures were reported.

 # # #